St. Louis Symphony

 April 12, 2025

-Johannes Brahms’ Violin Concerto with Christian Tetzlaff, violin; Jean Sibelius’ Lemminkäinen Suite (Four Legends from the Kalevala).
+Johannes Brahms’ Violin Concerto with Francesca Dego, violin; Jean Sibelius’ Lemminkäinen Suite (Four Legends from the Kalevala).
 John Storgårds conducts.